FelixBer/FindFunc/README.md

     11 22 33 44 aa bb cc
     11 22 33 ?? ?? bb cc -> ?? can be any byte

+Byte-patterns can be pasted directly from clipboard into the list of rules.
 Note: Pattern matching is quiet fast and a good candidate to cut down matches quickly!

 ### String Reference